-Volunteers who enjoy physical labour and the sense of achievement felt after completing a job will be well suited to our Outdoor Work project in Thailand.
-Previous volunteers on this project have completed a variety of jobs, including:
+Volunteers who enjoy manual labor and the sense of achievement felt after completing a job will be well suited to our Outdoor Work project in Thailand.
+Previous Thailand volunteers have completed a variety of jobs, including:

 - Building water tanks

 - Painting school classrooms